By ROBERT L. WOODSON SR. | Feb. 5, 2015

 Tragically, throughout the past 50 years, the established history of self-determination and entrepreneurship in the black community has been undermined by three forces: the implementation of an urban renewal strategy that devastated prospects for thriving, cohesive black urban neighborhoods; a massive and growing welfare system that incorporates disincentives for work and marriage — the stepping stones for upward mobility; and a very vocal segment of black leadership that promulgates a victim mentality and is focused on demands on others for reparation for past injustices.

 The lesson is not what the black community in one city can teach another but what black Americans today can learn from their predecessors.
 A key ingredient that explains the ability of the black community to strive and succeed — in spite of hardships imposed by the forces of racism in all of its manifestations — was a spirit of self-determination.

 Today, there are several not-for-profit organizations in Milwaukee that continue the tradition of promoting self-reliance and self-determination as keys to success.
 For example, the Running Rebels community organization on the north side has been working tirelessly to engender the civic and cultural renewal that is equipping people for upward mobility.
 The Milwaukee Christian Center on the south side is providing training based on the values that allowed black communities in earlier times to prosper.

 For those who are concerned with the economic situation of black communities today, it would be more effective to recognize and support initiatives such as these, rather than look through the lens of comparison and disparity.

 Robert L. Woodson Sr. is founder and president of the Center for Neighborhood Enterprise, based in Washington, D.C.
-He wrote this for the Wisconsin Policy Research Institute.
 This column expresses his personal opinion.